deepaksood619/deepaksood619.github.io/docs/economics/finance-investing/checklist-tips.md

 - 1 WEEK SPENDING RULE
 - 40% EMI RULE
 - 20X LIFE COVER RULE

-## Personal Finance 4 pillars

-#### Protection

-Adequate life insurance (To ensure your dependants don't struggle in your absence), Health & accident insurance (To ensure the expenses don't cause a financial strain & portfolio drawdown).
-Emergency funds and possibly, a medical corpus.

-#### Investments

-Asset allocation, risk management, goal-based planning....
-The usual gospel

-#### Taxation

-Minimizing the amount you pay to the taxman and the corresponding impact it has on your portfolio.
-Understanding the power of capital gains vs income tax

-#### Administration

-This is arguably the most important, and the most overlooked, pillar.
-It encapsulates a wide variety of actions ranging from financial tracking to the formation of a continuity plan (To ensure your dependants can continue in the case of your demise).
-Central to these is ensuring that wills are made, the right nominations have been selected/updated, and the sharing of important documents.

 ## How to Get Rich (Without Getting Lucky) by Naval Ravikant